 Castor uses a validated variable block randomization model.
 This randomization algorithm is constructed in such a way that randomized inclusions are divided across groups (with optional stratification) in variable block sizes.
 This is done to ensure true randomness during the allocation.

-Because inclusions are divided among different block sizes, when you start randomizing it might seem that the division is unequal, but eventually the distribution will be balanced.
-An exact 1:1 balance is only possible if all created blocks were used up in the end, which is often not the case, so a slight imbalance should be expected.
+As inclusions are divided among different block sizes, it may initially appear that the division is unequal, but eventually the distribution will be more or less balanced, provided that you have selected reasonable blocks based on your study .
+An exact 1:1 balance is only possible if all created blocks are used up at the end of data collection.
+This is unlikely, therefore a slight imbalance should be expected.